Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Rather than entering all this information manually, you can automate it.

-With Shogo, if there are any errors it will hold back the journal entry until you update the accounting mapping.
-An example of this would be if you started selling a new item like retail, for example.
-If you create new items in your POS then Shogo will automatically detect this and email you to update your accounting mapping with the proper QBO category.
-Once you do this it will then send the journal entry to QBO automatically.
+An example would be if you started selling a new item and created one in your POS.
+Shogo will automatically detect this and email you to update your accounting mapping with the proper QBO category.
+Once you do this, it automatically sends the journal entry to QBO.

-The other thing we love about Shogo is the ability to quickly and easily reconcile merchant service deposits.
-The Shogo journal entry allows you to reconcile your merchant service deposits so you can ensure you are getting all the money you are due.
+The Shogo journal entry allows you to reconcile your merchant service deposits to ensure you are getting all the money you are due.

 Connecting Shogo to Your POS System